(1). What is Apex in

 • All loops allow for loop control structures:

-continue; skips to the next iteration of the loop
+– continue; skips to the next iteration of

 • Allows you to track separate sales, support, and lead lifecycles